 * The Afghan Defense Forces will continue but under Sharia laws.
-Knowledge of religion will be emphasized.
+Therefore, knowledge of religion will be emphasized.

 * Women will have freedom of work as per Sharia.
-Women can serve in the Government, Judiciary and almost all organs of the State.
+Therefore, women can serve in the Government, Judiciary, and almost all organs of the State.

 * A woman can never be a President. * A woman cannot lead a prayer congregation.